Belphonz/Starve-Style/docs/Global-Scope/Naming-Conventions-Namespaces.md

 # Naming Conventions : Namespaces

-If creating a `C++ library`, a `NameSpace` should encapsulate each element.
+If creating a C++ library, a `namespace` should encapsulate each element.
-As for how to go about naming them, for the outer `NameSpace` they should be name of the library crushed into a 3-5 characters sequence.
+As for how to go about naming them, for the outer `namespace` they should be the name of the library shortened into a 3-5 characters sequence.
 Example :
 ``` cpp linenums="1"
 //Library Arson